brjagger/SEEKR_tutorial/abbrev_tutorial.md

 ## Calculating Kinetic Parameters ##

-To analyze our milestoning siulations, SEEKR possesses a script called `analyze_conv.py`
+To analyze our milestoning simulations, SEEKR possesses a script called `analyze_conv.py`

 This script can: